 But really, to travelers out there who want to experience pampering and self-care, Ubud is the city for you.

-From Ubud, we were able to hike up an active volcano and catch the sunset.
+From Ubud, we were able to hike up an active volcano and catch the sunrise.

 There are three islands: Gili Trawangan, Gili Meno and Gili Air.